supermax-33/superfile-backend/ENDPOINTS.md

 ```

 **Error states**
+- `403 Forbidden` if the caller lacks the `EDITOR` role for the space.
-- `404 Not Found` if the file is missing or not owned by the caller.
+- `404 Not Found` if the file is missing.
 - `400 Bad Request` when the expiration is invalid or not in the future.

 ### `GET /api/v1/files/:id/shares`
 Lists active (non-expired) share links for the file in newest-first order.
+Requires `EDITOR` access to the space.

 **Example Response**
 ```json